Jonah-May-OSS/truenas-proxmox/README.md

    - Document migrating from freenas-proxmox to truenas-proxmox
    - Apply ZFSPlugin.pm and UI tweaks via sed instead of patch files so they can be universal for versions
+   - Remove REST API custom fields for storage since it is no longer used

   </details>